-In women who have never been infected with HPV, the vaccines prevent almost 100% of cases of cervical cancer caused by the HPV types covered by the vaccines.
+In females who have never been infected with HPV, the vaccines prevent almost 100% of cases of cervical cancer caused by the HPV types covered by the vaccines.

 The HPV9 vaccine also prevents about:

-- 78% of cases of anal cancers in men caused by the two main types of HPV
+- 78% of cases of anal cancers in males caused by the two main types of HPV

-- 90% to 100% of cases of genital warts in men and women caused by 2 other types of HPV
+- 90% to 100% of cases of genital warts caused by 2 other types of HPV

 Common reactions to the vaccines may include soreness, redness and swelling where the vaccine was given.
 Fever, fatigue, headache, and muscle or joint ache may also occur.